alexshadowolex/Spotify-Bot/README.md

 <br>
 ![setupProject.png](images/setupProject.png)
 <br>
-To get the Twitch Token, login into the twitch account and go in another tab to [Token Generator](https://twitchtokengenerator.com/) and click on "bot chat token", then copy the "access token" into the field.
+To get the Twitch Token, do following steps:
+1) Open your browser and log into the twitch account that the bot is supposed to use.
+2) Open a new tab and go to [Token Generator](https://twitchtokengenerator.com/).
+3) Click on "Custom Scope Token".
+4) Go all the way down beyond the long list of scopes and click on "Select All".
+5) Click on the green button "Generate Token!".
+6) After the new site loaded, click on "Authorize".
+7) Scroll up to the section "Generated Tokens" and copy the access token.
+8) Paste the access token into the field "Twitch Token" in the Setup Project window.

 <br><br>
 Into the field "Twitch Channel", type the twitch channel's name the bot is supposed to be used on.
 Note that the bot should moderator on that channel.
 <br><br>
 Both the Spotify ID and Spotify Secret need to get copied from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 Login with your spotify credentials and do following steps to get them:<br>
-1.)
-Click on "Create App"<br>
+1) Click on "Create App"<br>
-2.)
-Give your app a name<br>
+2) Give your app a name<br>
-3.)
-Write into the field "Redirect URI" the address "https://www.example.com".
+3) Write into the field "Redirect URI" the address "https://www.example.com".
 If you chose a different URI, the setup will not work.<br>
-4.)
-Select "Web API".
+4) Select "Web API".
 You can also select more, if you want to.<br>
-5.)
-Agree to the TOS and click on "Save"<br>
+5) Agree to the TOS and click on "Save"<br>
-6.)
-Go to "Settings".
+6) Go to "Settings".
 There you see the client ID.
 After clicking on "View Client Secret", you also see the secret.
 Copy both of them into the given field.<br>

 <br>
 Now Click in SetupProject on "Setup Project".
 After a success message, you can close this window.